Complete UK Dive Gear Checklist

 Your insurance policy number

-## UK Dive Site Essentials by Location
+Dive Site Essentials

 Cornwall and Devon (South West) Generally better visibility.
 Warmer summer temperatures (14-16°C surface).
 Strong currents at many sites.
 Reef hooks useful for drift diving.
 Shore access can involve long walks with gear.